 You're in the right place.

-Emotional abuse can look many different ways, and it's rarely as obvious as physical violence.
+Emotional, narcissistic or psychological abuse can look many different ways, and it's rarely as obvious as physical violence.
 It's often subtle, confusing, and difficult to name.
 You might be experiencing some of these patterns:

 In your relationship: